mapcraftlabs/mapcraft_docs/uploads.md

 # Upload Documentation

 This is where documentation on shapefile uploads is kept.
-Major changes on Labs best practices have occurred in summer of 2023.
+Major changes for Labs best practices have occurred in the summer of 2023.

 ### Shapefile types and limits